kyma-project/website/content/blog-posts/2020-08-20-release-notes-1.15/index.md

 ## ORY stack

+Improvements in the ORY stack include:

-### Reduced time of Hydra installation
+* Significantly reduced time of Hydra installation.

-We worked on the Hydra installation process and bringing those numbers down, and we succeeded.
-We significantly reduced the time required to install the component.

-### Increased availability of Hydra during updates
+* Increased availability of Hydra during updates.
+* Improved Oathkeeper stability and fixed issues with periodic restarts.

 Another thing we worked on was Hydra availability.
 As a result, the availability of the component during updates is now increased.